This page contains information on student resources and college services that are available to Southern Union students.

 A student may request forgiveness by completing a “Request for Course Forgiveness” form in Student Records.
 Southern Union transcripts will include two GPAs: a semester GPA and a cumulative GPA.
 The transcript will carry an appropriation notation that the cumulative GPA may not include grades for all courses attempted.
 Course Forgiveness will not be granted for terms prior to the initiation of this policy (Fall Term, 1998).

-Southern Union students wishing to take courses at another postsecondary institution and receive transfer-credit, must receive a Transient Form from an Advisor.
+Southern Union students wishing to take courses at another postsecondary institution and receive transfer-credit, must receive a Transient Form from an Academic Advisor.
 Transient forms must be picked up from an advisor and may not be electronically transmitted.